-The Intensive English for Academic Preparation (IEAP) is one of the programs run by FCC’s English Language Program (ELP).
+Intensive English for Academic Preparation (IEAP) is one of the programs run by FCC’s English Language Program (ELP).
 It helps applicants enter the FCC Baccalaureate program.
-Applicants unable to pass the English component of the Forman Entrance Admission Test (FEAT) can join the IEAP to improve their language skills through a structured and comprehensive program which covers reading, writing, listening and speaking.
+Applicants unable to pass the English component of the Forman Entrance Admission Test (FEAT) can join the IEAP to improve their language skills through a well-designed program which covers reading, writing, listening and speaking.

 - What is the IEAP program structure?

 The IEAP program is divided into five Levels, progressing from Level 1 to Level 5.
 Each Level has a Reading/Writing component and a Listening/Speaking component.
 Each Level is taught for a seven-week session.
-Students are placed in a Level based on a computerized placement test.
-Students must pass the Level exam to proceed to the next Level.
+Students are placed in a Level based on a Placement Test.
+Students must pass the Level exams to proceed to the next Level.
 If a student fails a Level, he/she may retake it only once more.
-Certificates are awarded on successful completion of each Level.
+Certificates are awarded for each Level completed successfully.

 - How do I enter the IEAP program?

-If an applicant has a good total score in FEAT but is poor in the English component, he/she is sent a letter by the Admissions Office, suggesting they get in touch with the IEAP department.
-The IEAP staff will explain the program and its benefits to the applicant.
+If an applicant has a good T-score but is below 85 in the English component of FEAT, he/she is sent a letter/message by the Admissions Office, suggesting they get in touch with the ELP.
+The ELP staff will explain the program and its benefits to the applicant.
 If the applicant then decides to enroll in the IEAP program, he/she pays an admission fee, security fee and the first installment of the IEAP session fee.
-These amounts are written on the challan form sent with the letter from the Admissions Office.
-After payment of the challan, IEAP students are given an orientation session and a placement test to determine their Level.
+These amounts are written on the initial challan form given to the applicant.
+After payment of the challan, IEAP students receive an FCC roll number.
+They are given a Placement test to determine their Level.

 - How do I enter the Baccalaureate program after completing the IEAP program?

-After passing Level 5, students can again sit for the FEAT.
+After passing Level 5, students must again sit for the FEAT.
 There is no fee for FEAT retakes for IEAP students.
 Students must pass both the English and Math components of the FEAT to be admitted into the FCC Baccalaureate program.

 - Will I still be able to get my degree in four years?

 During IEAP orientation at the start of the session, students are given a roadmap explaining how to select subjects once they are in the Baccalaureate program.
 If this roadmap is followed, it is possible to complete the IEAP sessions and the Baccalaureate degree in four years, provide students are willing to take Summer semester courses.

 - What is the duration of the IEAP program and how long will it take for me to pass Level 5?

 There are five IEAP sessions each year: Fall 1, Fall 2, Spring 1, Spring 2 and Summer.
-Each session lasts seven weeks and fees are paid by session.
+Each session lasts seven weeks and fees are paid per session.
 The total time a student spends in the program depends on his/her entry Level and progress in each Level.
-For example, if a student enters in Level 5 and passes the Level in the first attempt, and subsequently passes Level 5 in the first attempt, he/she will be able to re-sit the FEAT after seven weeks.
+For example, if a student enters in Level 4 and passes the Level in the first attempt, and subsequently passes Level 5 in the first attempt, he/she will be able to re-sit the FEAT after 14 weeks.
 If a student enters in Level 1 and passes each subsequent Level without failing, he/she will require five sessions (equal to one academic year) to complete all Levels.